apache/nuttx/configs/sim/README.txt

   NOTES:
   - The NuttX network is not, however, functional on the Linux TAP device yet.

+    UPDATE:  The TAP device does apparently work according to a NuttX user (provided that it is not used with NSH: NSH waits on readline() for console input.
+When it calls readline(), the whole system blocks waiting from input from the host OS).
+My failure to get the TAP device working appears to have been a cockpit error.

   - As of NuttX-5.18, when built on Windows, this test does not try to use the TAP device (which is not available on Cygwin anyway),